Twitching may occur only occasionally at first but may become almost constant.

 Magnetic resonance imaging (MRI) should be done to rule out tumors, other structural abnormalities, and multiple sclerosis, which can cause similar symptoms.
 Also, MRI can usually detect the abnormal loop of artery pressing against the nerve.

-If drug treatment is unsuccessful, surgery may be done to separate the abnormal artery from the nerve by placing a small sponge between them.
+If drug treatment is unsuccessful, surgery (called vascular decompression) may be done to separate an abnormal artery, if present, from the nerve by placing a small sponge between them.

 Taking the Pressure Off a Nerve